kcjengr/qtpyvcp/docs/source/install/dev_install.rst

 Development dependencies (in addition to those listed on the :doc:`Prerequisites <prerequisites>`) page::

-  sudo apt install qttools5.dev qttools5-dev-tools wheel
+  sudo apt install qttools5-dev qttools5-dev-tools python-wheel

 For building documentation::